I get a lot of email from authors asking for my help.

 The same goes for email.
 When you send out a message, keep it short!

 Don’t share your entire life story.
-Don’t share a lot of needless details.
+Don’t share a lot of unnecessary details.
 Get right to the point.

 If you show respect for this person and their time, they will be much more likely to respond in a timely and respectful way.